summerolmstead/Apple-Stock-Visualization/README.md

 # Apple-Stock-Visualization
 With Apple stock data from 2015-2020, I create visualizations of the data to look into potential patterns and trends.
+In particular, the 3D Apple visualization where x is the closing price, y is the time(year), and z is the volume of trade of that day.
+Moreover, the color of the data point is green or red based on if the closing price is higher or lower than the opening price of that day.